sylwiaeb/torii/README.md

 [![Torii Build Status](https://circleci.com/gh/Vestorly/torii.png?circle-token=9bdd2f37dbcb0be85f82a6b1ac61b9333b68625b "Torii Build Status")](https://circleci.com/gh/Vestorly/torii) [![Ember Observer Score](http://emberobserver.com/badges/torii.svg)](http://emberobserver.com/addons/torii)

-# SocialCode Torii override for Adaptive Storage (on Torii v 0.8.4)
+# SocialCode Torii override to not use localStorage and fix bugs (on Torii v 0.8.4)

+This was done to support Safari private browser pre-v11.
+Changes also include other bug fixes, which may have been fixed in Torii upstream after v0.8.4.

 1. Environment config for Torii now requires an additional key: `allowedRedirectPaths`